 - Revealing any personal information.

-- The matter having progressed to a legal level.
+- The matter has progressed to a legal level.

 - A personal dispute (not an interaction with the business on a customer-to-business level).